upperlinecode/CS-and-the-City-Curriculum/react/victory.md

 Click into one of the visualizations and explore the code that's used to produce it.
 Most importantly, look at the data and the structure of the data that is ingested.

 For instance, the pie (donut) visualization below is made up of a `<VictoryPie />` component with a `<VictoryLabel />` component for the middle text.
-The `<VictoryPie /> component has several props, but the two that matter most for how it looks are the `innerRadius={68}` prop which turns the pie into a donut, and the `labelRadius={100}` which sets the placement of the series labels.
-Notice how the `style` prop is used to change the color of the labels so they're white instead of the default color.
+The `<VictoryPie />` component has several props, but the two that matter most for how it looks are the `innerRadius={68}` prop which turns the pie into a donut, and the `labelRadius={100}` which sets the placement of the series labels.
+The `style` prop is also used to change the color of the labels so they're white instead of the default color.

 ```javascript
 <VictoryPie